 |Equity Multiplier Formula =||

-This has been a guide to Equity Multiplier Formula, practical examples, and equity multiplier calculator along with excel templates.
-You may also have a look at these articles below to learn more about Financial Analysis
+This article has been a guide to what is Equity Multiplier Formula.
+We explain with examples of how to calculate it manually and in Excel along with interpretations.
+You may also have a look at the articles below to learn more about Financial Analysis

 - Multiplier FormulaMultiplier FormulaThe multiplier formula describes an effect that occurs as a result of increased investments (at the government or business levels), resulting in a proportional rise in the economy's overall income.